Rising Dawn of Superbugs

-It’s like you wanted to have green eyes and you just went to a green-eyed person’s funeral for that, but sadly this also works for antibiotics and instead a bacteria got resistant to tetracyclin.
+It’s like you wanted to have green eyes and you just went to a green-eyed person’s funeral for that, but sadly this also works for antibiotics, and instead a bacteria got resistant to tetracyclin.

 “Superbugs are becoming more super and antibiotics less anti” — so we need to take these gruesome little creatures more seriously as they keep outsmarting our technology.

-Earlier this year, the World Health Organization has released a list with the ranking of the most treacherous bacteria and calls for the ramping up of development of new antibiotics, targeting these soon-to-be-incurable diseases.
+Earlier this year, the World Health Organization has released a list with the ranking of the most treacherous bacteria and calls for the ramping up of the development of new antibiotics, targeting these soon-to-be-incurable diseases.

 Dr. Marie-Paule Kieny, the WHO’s assistant director-general for health systems and innovation, stated that “Antibiotic resistance is growing and we are running out of treatment options.
 If we leave it to market forces alone, the new antibiotics we most urgently need are not going to be developed in time“.